Universal service (electronic communications)

 |a)||access to a public communications network at a fixed location,|

 |b)||access to a publicly available telephone service at a fixed location,|

 |c)||regular publication of subscriber directories and access of the end-users to them,|

 |d)||telephone directory enquiry service available to all end-users,|

 |e)||public pay phones or similar devices enabling access to a publicly available telephone service,|

 |f)||access of disabled end-users to a publicly available telephone service, directory enquiry service and directories, equivalent to that enjoyed by other end-users, particularly via a special telecommunication terminal equipment, or|

 |g)||services additional to those stated under letter a) and b), that is:|

 |1.||to allow consumers to pay for connection to the public communication network on the basis of payments phased over time,|

-Furthermore, within the universal service there is the obligation of so-called special prices being imposed which enables persons with special social needs to choose prices or special price plans different from standard price plans offered under usual commercial terms so that these persons could access and use the sub-services and publicly available telephone service.
+Furthermore, within the universal service there is the obligation of the so-called special prices being imposed which enables persons with special social needs to choose prices or special price plans different from standard price plans offered under usual commercial terms so that these persons could access and use partial services and publicly available telephone service.